-The rates you pay for electricity and the customer charge cover the costs to run the electric utility, including purchasing electricity, transmitting power from generation locations to Alameda, setting aside prudent financial reserves, reading meters, responding to service calls, maintaining and improving electrical circuits, billing, installing new poles and wires, and repairing damage caused by vandalism, storms and auto accidents.
+The rates you pay for electricity and the customer charge cover the costs to run the electric utility, including purchasing electricity or building generation projects, transmitting power from generation locations to Alameda, setting aside prudent financial reserves, reading meters, responding to service calls, maintaining and improving electrical circuits, billing, installing new poles and wires, and repairing damage caused by vandalism, storms and auto accidents.

 While public utility commissions set rates for investor-owned utilities, AMP is the City of Alameda’s not-for-profit electric utility.
 The City’s Public Utilities Board, which is appointed by the City Council, approves AMP’s rates for electric service.

 AMP’s entire budget to operate Alameda’s electric system comes from our rates.
 Here’s where your dollar goes, as of July 1, 2017:

 - 9 cents is transferred to the City of Alameda

 Capital projects are spread across services, labor and materials.

 Based on your total usage the residential rate will vary depending first on your primary heat source and then on the associated tier levels.
 The kilowatt hour (kWh) allowance per tier has a corresponding rate for the summer and winter seasons and is prorated based on a 30-day billing cycle.
 Additional charges for residential customers are: customer charge, State Solar PV Program Charge and Utility Users Tax.